800-450-6118

 Rule 1: Only wear a certified carpal tunnel wrist splint

-Drug stores like CVS, Walmart, Rite Aid or Walgreens do not stock certified carpal tunnel wrist splints.
+Drug stores like CVS, Walmart, Rite Aid, or Walgreens do not stock certified carpal tunnel wrist splints.
 They can only be purchased from approved online suppliers (see list below).

 What makes it a "certified" wrist splint for carpal tunnel?

-Such splints are designed ONLY for carpal tunnel syndrome.
+These splints are designed ONLY for carpal tunnel syndrome.
 That means:

 A wrist splint for carpal tunnel syndrome should only be worn at night, when you're sleeping.
 You should never wear one during the daytime.